forestryio/forestry.io/hugo/content/blog/up-and-running-with-hugo.md

 {{% /tip %}} -->

 Hugo generates a project structure for you automatically.
 In the boilerplate project, this is the `hugo/` directory.
 Inside of this directory are various folders containing your site's content, layouts, and assets (e.g, CSS, JS, and images).
-Take a look at the breakdown of the boilerplates structure outlined below - note that your OS might hide a few files and folders but that is not of importance to us at the moment:
+Take a look at the breakdown of the boilerplates structure outlined below - I left out a few directories and files for clarity:

     .
     ├── hugo/                  // The Hugo project; content, data and static files
     |   ├── .forestry/         // Contains Forestry.io configuration files
-    |   ├── archetypes/        // Contains content template files
     |   ├── content/           // Where all site content is stored
     |   ├── data/              // TOML, YAML or JSON files containing site data
     |   ├── layouts/           // Your site's layouts
-    |   |   ├── _default/      // Your site's default layouts
     |   |   ├── partials/      // Your site's partials
     |   |   ├── shortcodes/    // Your site's shortcodes
-    |   |   └── 404.html       // 404 page
     |   ├── static/            // Where all static files live
     |   |   ├── css/           // Where compiled CSS files live
     |   |   ├── img/           // Where user images are stored